 Coding for accessibility made easy.

-- Checks React (.js .jsx .ts .tsx), Vue (.vue), HTML (.html .htm), and Markdown (.md .markdown) files so you can avoid common accessibility defects.
-Angular (HTML) is not currently supported.
+- Checks React (.js .jsx .ts .tsx), Vue (.vue), Angular (.component.html), HTML (.html .htm), and Markdown (.md .markdown) files so you can avoid common accessibility defects.
+Inline Angular templates are not currently supported.

 - Consistent with the open-source axe-core rules engine to provide early warnings of real accessibility defects -- zero false positives, so you don't have to write a bunch of